A Learning-Augmented Overlay Network: Learning-Augmented

-The $O(1)$-consistency is direct as the comparative optimal static \sln has its heights within a $O(\log n)$ factor without loss of generality as its maximum degree is bounded by $O(\log n)$ by assumption.
-We now prove the robustness claim.
+\begin{theorem} \laslin is a \csln that is $O(1)$-consistent and $O(\log^2 n)$-robust, while its maximum degree is $O(\log^2 n)$ with high probability. \end{theorem} \begin{proof} We start by proving $O(1)$-consistency.
+Adding values in $]0, 1[$ to the node's heights does not remove the edges of the initial \sln.
+Let $u$ and $v$ be two nodes and consider the routing path $P_{u,v} = u, x_1, x_2 \dots v$ from $u$ to $v$ in the initial \sln.
+Now calling $P_{u,v}'$ the path from $u$ to $v$ in the newly created \csln, we have that $P_{u, v}' \subseteq P_{u, v}$; this can be show with a simple induction on the path length starting from $u$.
+All paths of the \csln have equal or shorted length than in the initial \sln with perfect predictions and $O(1)$-consistency follows.\\ We now prove the robustness claim.
 A routing path between any two nodes $u$ and $v$ has two phases: first ascending (the heights always increase) and then descending (the heights always decrease).
-For both phase, the number of different encountered integer heights is upper-bounded by $O(\log n)$.
-For each encountered integer height, the expected routing path length is upper-bounded by $O(\log n)$ (Theorem~\ref{thm:expected-path-length}).
-We finish the proof with an upper bound of each distance in the total weighted path lengths: $\sum_{u, v \in V} W(u, v) \cdot d(u, v) \le O(\log^2 n) \cdot |W|$ and the optimal static \sln pays at least $|W|$. \end{proof}
+For both phase in the initial \sln, the number of different encountered integer heights is upper-bounded by $O(\log n)$.
+For each encountered integer height, the expected routing path length in the \csln is upper-bounded by $O(\log n)$ (Theorem~\ref{thm:expected-path-length}) with high probability, we deduce that the routing path is lower than $O(\log^2 n)$ with high probability using a union bound on the integer heights of the initial \sln.
+We now use this upper bound of each distance in the total weighted path lengths: $\sum_{u, v \in V} W(u, v) \cdot d(u, v) \le O(\log^2 n) \cdot |W|$ and the optimal static \sln pays at least $|W|$.

-We now define the notion of \emph{super-sparse} matrix, which indicates a concentration of the weights of the matrix on a very small (logarithmic) number of coefficients. \begin{definition}[super-sparse matrix] A matrix $W \in M_n(\mathbb{R})$ is \emph{super-sparse} if there exists a constant $c \ge 1$ and a restricted subset of node pairs $S \subseteq V^2$ such that: